ashtrail/thoughtfulinquiry.com/content/privacy.md

 Apart from the analytics, the website does not collect any data.
 It doesn't use cookies either.
 The only piece of information stored^[In your browser's localStorage] is your favorite theme (i.e. light or dark) if you change the default manually.

-I plan to add a newsletter subscription form at some point, which will collect e-mail addresses on opt-in.
+I also link to my newsletter subscription form, which collects your e-mail address if you choose to subscribe.
+The newsletter emails use UTM tags when linking back to  the blog, which allows me to know whether you came from one of my emails when you visit a page (cf. the Referer section below).
+No further information is collected for the newsletter.

 If you have any questions or concerns about this privacy policy, you can [contact me]({{ metadata.author.contact }}).